-- Understand fundamentals of programming such as variables, conditional and iterative execution, methods, etc. - Understand fundamentals of object-oriented programming in Java, including defining classes, invoking methods, using class libraries, etc. - Be aware of the important topics and principles of software development. - Have the ability to write a Java computer program to solve specified problems. - Be able to use the Java SDK environment to create, debug and run simple Java programs.
+- Understand fundamentals of programming such as variables, conditional and iterative execution, methods, etc. - Understand fundamentals of object-oriented programming in Java, including defining classes, invoking methods, using class libraries, etc. - Gain exposure to the important topics and principles of software development. - Have the ability to write Java computer programs to solve specified problems. - Be able to use the Java SDK environment to create, debug and run simple Java programs.

-Textbook: Java 5.0 Program Design, by James Cohoon and Jack Davidson, McGraw Hill, ISBN 0073250309.
-Make sure you get the 5.0 version (it has a purple stripe at the top).
+Textbook: Java 5.0 Program Design, by James Cohoon and Jack Davidson.
+See the website's Textbook page (under the Resources page) for more information about the textbook.
 We will cover chapters 1 through 8, but not in that order; a tentative schedule of what we are covering when is on the website's Resources page.